CaperCube/HyperVox/docs/md/Tasks/Task3.md

     - [ ] Server-side option to filter html / js code out of user messages
         - [ ] Chat command to toggle this (Admin only)
     - [X] chat BG disapears when mouse is locked
+    - [ ] **Add / Remove blocks with chat command**
+    - [ ] **"Set world spawn" chat command (admins only)**
+        - This should set the spawn on the server world
+        - When saving worlds locally, we should request the brain's version of the world to save
 - [ ] Spectator game mode
     - [ ] Turns off HUD
     - [ ] tunrs off block cursor visibility